huskyroboticsteam/Resurgence/StyleGuide.md

 ```
 - ALWAYS guard a header file with `#pragma once`
 - Avoid #define, prefer constexpr
 - Avoid raw pointers, prefer smart pointers (i.e shared_ptr) or references

 ### Indentation
-Use tabs to indent, and use additional spaces to align multi-line code (i.e. when lines are too long and
+- Use tabs to indent, and use additional spaces to align multi-line
-have to be wrapped).
+code (i.e. when lines are too long and have to be wrapped).
+- Indent `case` labels inside of a `switch` statement.